 Skin isn't really something you can easily exercise back into shape, however.
 It has elasticity due to a compound known as collagen.
 When it gets stretched out, it can be tough to reel back in quickly.

 That doesn't mean you shouldn't try, however.
 Exercise improves circulation to the lower portion of your abs and creates tighter muscles for the skin to stretch over.

-Read More: How to Tone Saggy Skin
+Read more: How to Tone Saggy Skin

 Static Knee Press

-This move helps warm up your ab muscles and brings awareness to the need to contract this region, which becomes important as the ab exercises become more challenging.
+The static knee press helps warm up your ab muscles and brings awareness to the need to contract this region, which becomes important as the ab exercises become more challenging.

 Lie face up on a workout mat with your legs lifted, knees bent at 90 degrees.
 Flex your feet toward your shins and balance your knees directly over your hips.

 Step 2: Press Your Hands to Your Thighs

 Reach your arms up so that your hands press against your thighs.